-Financing activities provided cash of \$25.8 million and \$2.0 million for the fiscal years ended May 31, 2022 and 2021, respectively.
-Net cash provided by financing activities during the fiscal year ended May 31, 2022 was primarily due to the net proceeds from issuance of common stock from public offering of \$24.0 million, and the proceeds from the issuance of common stock under employee benefit plans of \$3.1 million, partially offset by the net payment of the line of credit of \$1.4 million.
-Net cash provided by financing activities during the fiscal year ended May 31, 2021 was due to \$1.4 million borrowing from our line of credit and \$560,000 in proceeds from the issuance of common stock under employee plans.
+Financing activities provided cash of \$7.3 million and \$25.8 million for the fiscal years ended May 31, 2023 and 2022, respectively.
+Net cash provided by financing activities during the fiscal year ended May 31, 2023 was primarily due to the net proceeds from issuance of common stock from public offering of \$6.8 million, and the proceeds from the issuance of common stock under employee benefit plans of \$2.6 million, partially offset by the shares repurchased for tax withholdings on vesting of RSUs and PRSUs of \$2.1 million.
+Net cash provided by financing activities during the fiscal year ended May 31, 2022 was primarily due to the net proceeds from issuance of common stock from public offering of \$24.0 million, and the proceeds from the issuance of common stock under employee benefit plans of \$3.6 million, partially offset by the shares repurchased for tax withholdings on vesting of RSUs of \$0.4 million, and by the net payment of the line of credit of \$1.4 million.

-The effect of fluctuation in exchange rates increased cash by \$49,000 and \$117,000 for the fiscal years ended May 31, 2022 and 2021, respectively.
+The effect of fluctuation in exchange rates decreased cash by \$37,000 for the fiscal years ended May 31, 2023 and increased cash by \$49,000 for the fiscal years ended May 31, 2022.
 The changes were due to the fluctuation in the value of the dollar compared to foreign currencies.

-As of May 31, 2022 and 2021, we had working capital of \$49.0 million and \$10.1 million, respectively.
+As of May 31, 2023 and 2022, we had working capital of \$72.7 million and \$49.0 million, respectively.

-For the fiscal year ended May 31, 2020, net cash used in operating activities was primarily the result of the net loss of \$2.8 million, as adjusted to exclude the effect of non-cash charges of stock-based compensation expense of \$910,000 and depreciation and amortization of \$384,000.
-Net cash used in operations was also impacted by decreases in customer deposits and deferred revenue of \$1.5 million and in accounts payable of \$1.0 million, partially offset by decreases in inventories and accounts receivable of \$1.2 million each.
-The decrease in customer deposits and deferred revenue was primarily due to the decrease in backlog of customer orders with down payments.
-The decrease in accounts payable was primarily due to a reduction in inventory purchases.
-The decrease in inventories was primarily due to the increase in inventory reserves related to older products.
-The decrease in accounts receivable was primarily due to lower shipment activities toward the end of the fiscal year ended May 31, 2020.
+For the fiscal year ended May 31, 2021, net cash used in operating activities was primarily the result of the net loss of \$2.0 million, as adjusted to exclude the effect of net gain from dissolution of Achr Test Systems Japan of \$2.4 million, including an income tax benefit of \$215,000, a non-cash charge for stock-based compensation expense of \$1.1 million and depreciation and amortization of \$328,000.
+Net cash used in operations was also impacted by increases in accounts receivable and inventories of \$1.4 million and \$972,000, respectively, partially offset by increases in accounts payable and accrued expenses of \$1.9 million and \$732,000, respectively.
+The increase in accounts receivable was primarily due to higher shipment activities toward the end of fiscal year ended May 31, 2021.
+The increase in inventory was to support expected future shipments for customer orders.
+The increase in accounts payable was primarily due to inventory purchases to support future shipments.
+The increase in accrued expenses was primarily due to increases in warranty provision and accrued employment related expenses.

-Net cash used in investing activities was \$163,000 for the fiscal year ended May 31, 2020 was due to the purchase of property and equipment.
+Net cash used in investing activities was \$227,000 for the fiscal year ended May 31, 2021 was due to the purchase of property and equipment.

-Net cash provided by financing activities during the fiscal year ended May 31, 2020 was due to the proceeds of \$1.7 million from the PPP Loan, and the net proceeds from issuance of common stock under employee plans of \$493,000.
+Net cash provided by financing activities was \$2.0 million for the fiscal year ended May 31, 2021 was due to \$1.4 million borrowing from our line of credit and \$560,000 in proceeds from the issuance of common stock under employee plans.

-The effect of fluctuation in exchange rates increased cash by \$20,000 for the fiscal year ended May 31, 2020 due to the fluctuation in the value of the dollar compared to foreign currencies.
+The effect of fluctuation in exchange rates increased cash by \$117,000 for the fiscal year ended May 31, 2021 due to the fluctuation in the value of the dollar compared to foreign currencies.

 We lease our manufacturing and office space under operating leases.
-We entered into a non-cancelable operating lease agreement for our United States manufacturing and office facilities, which was renewed in February 2018 and expires in July 2023.
+We entered into a non-cancelable operating lease agreement for our United States manufacturing and office facilities, which was renewed in December 2022 and expires in September 2030.
+As of May 31, 2023 our operating lease liabilities totaled \$6,300,000.
 Under that lease agreement, we are responsible for payments of utilities, taxes and insurance.